samulipo/samulipo.github.io/index.md

 ### Updates
+- In April 2018, I received a 12-month grant from the Emil Aaltonen Foundation for research on the social epistemology of science.
 - In May 2018, I will do a brief Midwestern tour in the US.
 I'll visit the Knowledge Lab at the University of Chicago, and the Department of Philosophy at Washington University at St. Louis.
 - In Dec 2016, my last name changed from Pöyhönen to Reijula.